brobro10000/weather-dashboard/README.md

 ![CurrentWeather](assets/images/currentWeatherSS.PNG)

-- It also displays the 5 day forcast as well as well as a dynamic background based on the icon of the forecasted weather.
+- It also displays the 5 day forcast as well as well as a dynamic background based on the icon of the forecasted weather which can also be removed with the toggle.

 ![FiveDay](assets/images/fiveDaySS.PNG)